-The Housing Authority of the City of Hazleton is a public housing agency in Hazleton, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, The Housing Authority of the City of Hazleton has 1 waiting lists that are open now or opening soon.
+The Housing Authority of the City of Hazleton is a public housing agency in Hazleton, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, The Housing Authority of the City of Hazleton has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.